vits/laravel-simple-search/README.md

 # Simple search scope for Laravel models

-Search for words in one or more text fields (`string` or `text`) using one of provided search strategies.
+Search for words in one or more text fields (`string` or `text`) using provided search strategies.

-Search query is split into words and each of these words must match at least one of given fields.
+Search query string is split into words and each of these words must match at least one of given fields.
 Each field may have different search strategy.

 **NB: Some of search strategies may work only with MySQL database driver.**